CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 4.Ti=“Means to/of control”

-4.sec=mean enabling individuals to make decisions about the processing of their personal data, including but not limited to, providing mechanisms to obtain consent, withdraw consent, correct inaccurate data, permit or restrict access to data, or otherwise identify and implement the privacy preferences of individuals.
+4.sec=mean enabling individuals to make decisions about the processing of their {personal_data}, including but not limited to, providing mechanisms to obtain consent, withdraw consent, correct inaccurate data, permit or restrict access to data, or otherwise identify and implement the privacy preferences of individuals.

 5.Ti=“Deletion” or “delete”